About subordinated generalizations of 3 classical models of option pricing: Subordinated CRR model

-Analogously, the convergence of prices of a wide range of options can be shown - including American options.
+Analogously, the convergence of prices of a wide range of options can be shown.
 Indeed, it is enough to change in the proof the option pricing formula of the CRR model.
-Note that (\ref{tire1}) is satisfied e.g., for payoffs of the vanilla call (or put) options.
-However (\ref{tire1}) does not hold, e.g., for the lookback option considered in Figure \ref{figcrr4}.
-Figure \ref{figcrr4} indicates that the output of CRR method is close to the real value.
-However, using the binomial method for such options should be avoided as long as the theoretical justification will be missing.
+Note that (\ref{tire1}) is satisfied, for example, for payoffs of the vanilla call (or put) options.
+However, (\ref{tire1}) does not hold, e.g., for the lookback option considered in Figure \ref{figcrr4}.
+Figure\mbox{ }\ref{figcrr4} indicates that the output of the CRR method is close to the real value.
+However, the use of the binomial method for such options should be avoided as long as the theoretical justification is missing.

 Thus, we have the following algorithm for pricing any option in the subordinated B-S model: